 The Respondent will receive written notice of the report and the nature of the alleged misconduct.
 He/She will be advised in writing of the investigation process and opportunity to provide any relevant evidence.

-The Investigation will generally be conducted by the Dean of Student Affairs for the campus (or any other individual appointed by the Coordinator) if the Respondent is a student.
+The Investigation will generally be conducted by the Director of Student Services for the campus (or any other individual appointed by the Coordinator) if the Respondent is a student.
 If the Respondent is a faculty or staff member, Employee Relations will also participate in the investigation.

 The investigator will separately interview both Complainant and Respondent.
 Both parties will be able to provide evidence and suggest other witnesses to be interviewed.
 The investigator will interview other relevant witnesses and review any other available relevant evidence.
 Both the Complainant and Respondent can have another individual present during their own respective interviews.
 If the Complainant or Respondent elects, they may have an attorney present during their own interview, but said attorney may not advocate during the interview.